November 2024

 Online Appointment Tips & Tricks

 If you weren't already aware, Jane is our online platform that allows us to book appointments, send intake forms, chart, manage schedules, bill your insurance, process payment and more!
 There are so many ways that Jane can make all our lives easier and allows our practitioners to focus on helping you toward your wellness goals.
+Thanks, Jane!
 This section will help us all get to know Jane a little better each month.
-Thanks, Jane!

 Sign in to your Jane App account here!